-Regulation and Enforcement will continue to maximise the impact of our powers as delegated and build upon the opportunities associated to our Well Being powers.
+Regulation and Enforcement will continue to maximise the impact of our powers as delegated and build upon the opportunities associated to general power of competence in the Localism Act 2011.

 The Registration Service is governed by the Registrar General's Regulations and Instructions and we are committed to delivering our services to the highest standards consistent with the requirements of the City Council and the Registrar General.